MrBrunotte/worldofshape/README.md

 ### CI Builds and Automation: Building, Testing, Deploying

 When you run a build, Travis CI clones your GitHub repository into a brand-new virtual environment, and carries out a series of tasks to build and test your code.
 If one or more of those tasks fail, the build is considered **broken**.
 If none of the tasks fail, the build is considered **passed** and Travis CI can deploy your code to a web server or application host.

+## AUTOMATED TESTING

+### Coverage
+I have used the package 'coverage' to see how effective my testing is.
+I installed the covarage package with 'pip install coverage' and then I ran:

+**"coverage run --source='users' manage.py test && coverage report && coverage html"**

 ## SETTING UP URLs